 MIPA annually awards one full scholarship to a student editor in honor of Dr. Stan Soffin, former director of the Michigan State University School of Journalism and the person most instrumental in seeing that MSU became the headquarters of MIPA in the early 1980s.
 Apply by completing the student scholarship application.

 The Michigan Press Association, which represents the state’s newspaper publishers, and the MPA Foundation have been great friends to scholastic journalism in Michigan.
-They care about the future of journalism and are investing energy, time and money into young journalists.
-MPA Foundation scholarships are awarded based on need to students who are on the school newspaper staff.
+The organization and its members care about the future of journalism and are investing energy, time and money into young journalists.
+The MPA Foundation’s Janet Mendler MIPA Scholarships are awarded based on need to students who are on the school newspaper staff.
 The foundation may award full or partial scholarships.
 Apply by completing the student scholarship application.

 Jeff Nardone Scholarship